Krista Gerlich

 Krista Gerlich (born November 16, 1970, in Spearman, Texas) is an American college basketball coach.
 She is the head coach of the Texas Tech Lady Raiders basketball team.

 West Texas A&M

 On September 18, 2006, Gerlich was named the women's basketball coach at West Texas A&M.

 She inherited a 28–4 Lone Star Champion Lady Buff program that lost in the South Central Region Tournament semifinals, including Lone Star player of the year Emily Brister.

 UT Arlington

 Gerlich was named the head coach of the Lady Mavericks on April 11, 2013.
 She accumulated a program-best 121 wins with the Lady Mavs.

 Texas Tech

 Texas Tech announced the hiring of Gerlich to lead the Lady Raiders on August 18, 2020, taking over following the scandal of the previous coach Marlene Stollings.

+In Gerlich's first season in Lubbock, the Lady Raiders finished 10–15 overall and 5-13 in the Big 12.
+She was able to get transfer Vivian Gray who previously played for the Oklahoma State Cowgirls as well as her daughter Bryn Gerlich who also played for Oklahoma State.
+They were not invited to the NCAA tournament or the WNIT.

+In her second season, Texas Tech went 11–19 overall and 4–14 in the Big 12.
+Senior guard Vivian Gray was named to the All-Big 12 First Team.

+In 2022–23, Texas Tech made the WNIT and reached the Super 16 before falling 71–66 to Arkansas.
+This was the first postseason appearance for the Lady Raiders since the 2012–13 season.

+In 2023–24, Texas Tech started off non-conference play well before dropping consecutive games to Tulsa and Oregon State.
+In conference play, they sat at 5–4 at one point but didn't win another game, as injuries had decimated the roster and forced Gerlich to adjust offensive and defensive philosophies.
+The Lady Raiders finished 17–16 overall and 5–13 in the Big 12.